11ty/eleventy-activity-feed/README.md

 # eleventy-activity-feed

-Activity feed lets you build one centralized RSS feed that pulls in new entries from a bunch of different social networking sites.
+Activity Feed lets you build one centralized RSS feed that pulls in new entries from a bunch of different social networking sites.
 Support for (one or more) YouTube, RSS or Atom for existing blogs, and Bluesky or Mastodon (via RSS).
-Contributions for more are welcome!
+Contributions for more are welcome [in the `@11ty/import` package](https://github.com/11ty/eleventy-import)!

 This allows you to encourage folks to subscribe in *one* location and you can control how that feed is populated later.

 **Limitations:**

 - This is not a permanent data store or archival tool for your content.
-This does _not_ (yet?) fetch old data beyond the initial page of results for each activity type’s API.
 This is merely a aggregation and rebroadcast tool for your new content in RSS.
+[Use `@11ty/import` for the archival use case](https://github.com/11ty/eleventy-import)!

 **Caching Notes**:

 - When used in a static build, this will only update the feed when your build runs.
 I’d recommend setting up a recurring build to generate your feed regularly (maybe daily?).
 - You can persist your fetch cache across builds—learn more on the [Eleventy Fetch docs](https://www.11ty.dev/docs/plugins/fetch/#running-this-on-your-build-server).
 Vercel and Cloudflare Pages offer this functionality for-free.
 	- You can control the maximum frequency at which new fetches are made to the APIs using `feed.setCacheDuration("4h");`

 ## Demo